How to Read a Sensus Water Meter: Digital and Analog Meters Unveiled!

 How to Read a Sensus Digital Water Meter

-There is some information you can get aside from the water meter itself on your Sensus Digital water meter’s display.
+Aside from the water meter itself on your Sensus Digital water meter’s display, you can get some information.
 Those items will be explained as follows:

 How to Read a Sensus Digital Water Meter

-1. You will find a flow direction, empty pipe, and battery life indicator as well.
+1. You will also find a flow direction, empty pipe, and battery life indicator.
 While the battery life indicator explains much for its name, flow direction and empty pipe indicator can be your indicators in major leaks.
 There is a circle where a plus (+) will be shown if water flows through the meter.

-The reading can be done from the first numbers without any zeros, as mentioned earlier.
+As mentioned earlier, the reading can be done from the first numbers without any zeros.
 Some areas may also apply the earlier method to read the measurement despite the unit difference.

 Read also: Sensus Water Meter: The Most Common Problems